-During the most recent year ended December 31, 2019, the Board of Directors and the Compensation and Organization Development Committee reviewed the annual compensation for our executive officers.
-The Compensation and Organization Development Committee determined not to provide increases in base salary for 2020, and determined to pay our executive officers bonuses for their performance during the fiscal year ended December 31, 2019.
-Pursuant to the determination that achievement had been attained during the fiscal year ended December 31, 2019 at a level of 60%, 60% and 55% for Spiro Rombotis, Paul McBarron and Dr. Judy Chiao respectively.
-No independent executive consulting firm was engaged during the year ended December 31, 2019.
+During the most recent year ended December 31, 2020, the Board of Directors and the Compensation and Organization Development Committee reviewed the annual compensation for our executive officers.
+The Compensation and Organization Development Committee determined not to provide increases in base salary for 2021, and determined to pay our executive officers bonuses for their performance during the fiscal year ended December 31, 2020.
+Pursuant to the determination that achievement had been attained during the fiscal year ended December 31, 2020 at a level of 76% and 79% of a 50% bonus target level for Spiro Rombotis and Paul McBarron, respectively.
+No independent executive consulting firm was engaged during the year ended December 31, 2020.

-Performance-based restricted stock units, or RSUs, were granted during the year ended December 31, 2019 to Spiro Rombotis, Paul McBarron and Dr. Judy Chiao in the amounts of 6,750, 3,500, and 3,750, respectively to vest only upon the fulfillment of certain clinical conditions and to terminate if the fulfillment of such conditions is not completed by December 31, 2022.
+Performance-based restricted stock units, or RSUs, were granted during the year ended December 31, 2019 to Spiro Rombotis and Paul McBarron in the amounts of 6,750 and 3,500, respectively to vest only upon the fulfillment of certain clinical conditions and to terminate if the fulfillment of such conditions is not completed by December 31, 2022.

-No restricted stock units were granted during the year ended December 31, 2018.
-No RSUs vested in the year ended December 31, 2018.
+No restricted stock units were granted during the year ended December 31, 2020.
+No RSUs vested in the year ended December 31, 2020.

-During the year ended December 31, 2019, the Company granted options to purchase shares of Common Stock, with a weighted value exercise price of \$14.20, to Spiro Rombotis, Paul McBarron, and Dr. Judy Chiao, in the amounts of 25,409, 13,503, and 14,229, respectively, to vest ratably on a monthly basis over 36 months.
+During the year ended December 31, 2020, the Company granted options to purchase shares of Common Stock, with a weighted value exercise price of \$4.32 to Spiro Rombotis and Paul McBarron, in the amounts of 175,000 and 120,000, respectively, to vest ratably on a monthly basis over 36 months.
+Options to purchase shares of Common Stock with a weighted value exercise price of \$3.77 were also granted to Mark Kirschbaum in the amount of 120,000, to vest over 36 months as to one third (1/3) of the shares on the first anniversary of the Grant Date and as to one thirty-sixth (1/36) of the total number shares ratably on a monthly basis thereafter.